WHY SHOULD I EAT CHICKPEA?

 Don’t forget to enjoy your Greek chickpea soup with a glass of white wine, Assyrtico or Moschofilero!

-Have you enjoyed my recipe.
+Have you enjoyed my recipe?
 I am so glad and honored.
 Please rate it below and leave your comment or/and share it.
-I would be thrilled to see your Greek Chickpeas Soup either on Instagram and Facebook.
-Don’t forget my Pinterest account with thousands of Mediterranean friengly recipes.
+I would be thrilled to see your Greek Chickpea Soup either on Instagram and Facebook.
+Don’t forget my Pinterest account with thousands of Mediterranean friendly recipes.